hargoniX/master/thesis/thesis.typ

 As we can see, Chako only found counterexamples (*SAT*) for $0.4%$ of the theorems.
-After manual inspection, all of these counterexamples can be attributed to an unsoundness in the reduction to Kodkod (TODO: footnote with issue).
+After manual inspection, all of these counterexamples can be attributed to an unsoundness in the reduction to Kodkod#footnote[https://github.com/nunchaku-inria/nunchaku/issues/55].
 Furthermore, Chako managed to prove (*UNSAT*)
 $28.1%$ of the statements and gave up on $44.8%$ (*Unknown*).
 It was particularly successful at proving theorems in the `Option` theory, likely because most of its theorems can be proven by case distinction.
-Overall the low false positive rate and the fact that the solvers identify many theorems as true indicate that the theoretical unsoundness of Chako does not seem to manifest frequently in practice.
+Overall, the low false positive rate and the fact that the solvers identify many theorems as true indicate that the theoretical unsoundness of Chako does not seem to manifest frequently in practice.

-Furthermore, with the exception of `Array` and `TreeMap`, Chako achieves translation success rates of above $95%$ when translating theorems to Nunchaku's input language.
+Furthermore, except for `Array` and `TreeMap`, Chako achieves translation success rates of above $95%$ when translating theorems to Nunchaku's input language.
 The high error rates on `Array` and `TreeMap` stem from their use of unsupported polymorphism variants. `Array` defines many higher-order functions in terms of their monadic counterpart.
 For example, `Array.map` is defined as `Array.mapM`, instantiated with the `Id` monad.
 Monadic functions such as `Array.mapM` abstract over the monad they run in as a type constructor `m : Type → Type`.
-Because Chako does not know how to handle this kind of polymorphism, it gives up on all theorems that use these functions. `TreeMap` on the other hand is based on type the type `DTreeMap` of dependent tree maps.
-In these kinds of maps the type of values is a generic type that may depend on the key type `(value : key → Type)`, this type of polymorphism is also unsupported.
-Thus Chako has to give up an any theorem containing a `TreeMap`.
+Because Chako does not know how to handle this kind of polymorphism, it gives up on all theorems that use these functions. `TreeMap` on the other hand, is based on the type `DTreeMap` of dependent tree maps.
+In these kinds of maps, the type of values is a generic type that may depend on the key type `(value : key → Type)`; this type of polymorphism is also unsupported.
+Thus Chako has to give up on any theorem containing a `TreeMap`.
 This demonstrates that there is a tension between using Lean's powerful polymorphism for building abstract definitions and using Chako for finding counterexamples in simpler structures derived from such abstract definitions.